 - Define the market rental that applies to the property today.
-That will include the required adjustments for net and gross rent, plus any incentives in the market at the moment.
+That will include the required adjustments for a market net and gross rent, plus any incentives in the market at the moment.
 Incentives will change from property type to property type, as well as location to location.
 Make sure that the client really understands exactly how the market sits when it comes to rental today.

 - Give the client an idea of the types of lease terms and conditions that are being asked by tenants today.
 Set out the differences between rent reviews, options, renovation and relocation provisions, plus make good requirements on the landlord or the tenant at the end of the lease term.